Double the Fist: Series one

 Steve will set the Fist team a task.
 Completing this task will result in the presentation of the "Full Fist", which earns an individual respect amongst the 'extreme community'.
-The team may have to compete with each other, or may have to work together.
+The team may have to compete with each other or may have to work together.
 Steve Foxx is the only person who can present a Full Fist.
-Characters die frequently, sometimes several times an episode.
+Characters die frequently, sometimes several times in an episode.
 Footage of the team attempting the task is interspersed with various recurring segments.

 Series two

 Series 2 differs from Series 1 in that it follows a single storyline, which is usually affected by continuity.
 Each episode contains a separate part of Steve's plan, and a new award, the 'Man of Fist', is presented to the most fistworthy team member each week.
-In the eye of the public it is often seen as disliked when compared to season one.
+In the eye of the public, it is often seen as disliked when compared to season one.

-However, the second series featured an indepth storyline (possibly added to increase the shows praise), and vastly improved digital effects.
-Some minor aspects which were made in or changed in Season 2 included Rod's appearance being made more memorable by a mullet adorned with lightning bolts shaved into the sides of his head.
-Steve is vastly less tolerant to any sign of weakness expressed by his team (possibly due to their failure in Episode 7), often physically abusing them for no reason at all, and losing his apparent ability to appear anywhere to commentate on the team's progress.
-Kanangra is no longer a factor, but is mentioned in Episode 2 to show Steve's familiarity with councils.
-The characters were seen talking more, hence we learn that Womp is mostly disliked, Rod and Mephisto have a minor friendship.
+However, the second series featured an in-depth storyline (possibly added to increase the show's praise), and vastly improved digital effects.
+Some minor aspects that were made in or changed in Season 2 included Rod's appearance being made more memorable by a mullet adorned with lightning bolts shaved into the sides of his head.
+Steve is vastly less tolerant of any sign of weakness expressed by his team (possibly due to their failure in Episode 7), often physically abusing them for no reason at all, and losing his apparent ability to appear anywhere to commentate on the team's progress.
+Kanangra is no longer a factor but is mentioned in Episode 2 to show Steve's familiarity with councils.
+The characters were seen talking more, hence we learn that Womp is mostly disliked, and Rod and Mephisto have a minor friendship.
 We also learn that Steve is not the creator of Fistworthiness, having learned it from ancient monks.
-However, we also learn that Steve was displeased with the peaceful use of Fistworthiness and changed it into his violent version (which is nonetheless proved to be less powerful).
+However, we also learn that Steve was displeased with the peaceful use of Fistworthiness and changed it into his violent version (which nonetheless proved to be less powerful).